rackerlabs/design-system/_docs/style/colors.md

 ## Best practices

-Consider the following best practices when you choose colors from the color palette:
+Consider the following best practices when you work with the color palette:

-- xxxxx.
-- xxxxx.
-- xxxxx.
+- Do not add colors to the color palette or to color families.
+- Be intentional about using color families.
+Don't use colors outside of a color family for a component that belongs to the family.
+- When you apply a color to an object, consider all of the other colors used on the page.
+Because color commands the attention of the user, ensure that the colors you use command the right amount of attention.
+- Use all of the interactive states for an interactive object.
+Do not use just some of the interactive states.

 {% endcolumn %}